Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation: Real-to-Sim-to-Real Policy Learning with Uncertainty-Aware Adaptation

 \subsection{Physics-Conditioned Policy Learning}

-We train deep RL policies in simulation to manipulate the simulated objects.
+We train deep RL policies in simulation to manipulate objects.
 Motivated by evidence that policies with access to physical parameter information can improve performance over domain randomization approaches in locomotion~\cite{kumar_rma_2021}, we explicitly condition the policy networks on physical parameter values.

-For the parameter-conditioned policy to be deployable in the real world, we perform a second phase of training, during which the RL policy is frozen, and another neural network adaptation model learns to predict physical properties from historical state-action sequences.
+To enable real-world deployments, we perform a second phase of training, during which the RL policy is frozen, and another neural network adaptation model learns to predict physical properties from historical state-action sequences.
 This approach is inspired by rapid motor adaptation (RMA)~\cite{kumar_rma_2021}, which follows a similar two-phase learning paradigm: in the first phase, a physics encoder uses privileged information available only in simulation to produce a latent $z$ (representing physical properties), which is then input into the RL policy.
 In the second phase, history information is fed into an adaptation model, which regresses on the latent $z$ trained with the physics encoder from the first phase.

 While RMA produces effective latent estimates in settings like locomotion, general manipulation tasks such as non-prehensile manipulation can often induce uninformative interaction histories, leading to poor environment parameter estimates.
 We propose to alleviate this by (1) making the physics encoder uncertainty-aware, so that uninformed or poor guesses can be detected, and (2) fusing online information with VLM-informed visual estimates.